-Jelly Rolls were first brought to the market by Moda about 5-6 years ago and have since taken over the quilting world!
-In a Jelly Roll you have 40 x 2½" strips (each cut the width of the fabric).
+Jelly Rolls were first brought to the market by Moda in 2006 and have since taken over the quilting world!
+In a Jelly Roll you have 40 x 2½in strips (each cut the width of the fabric).
 They are individual strips (not joined together) and you have just over 2½ metres of fabric in one roll.
 Jelly Rolls are great for many reasons.
-They are all accurately cut at 2½" so no need to cut lots of strips from fabric as it has been done for you!
+They are all accurately cut at 2½in so no need to cut lots of strips from fabric as it has been done for you!
 Jelly Rolls are co-ordinating fabric – whether from a range or from a colourway.
 If you find it difficult choosing fabric then you know a Jelly Roll will look lovely together.
 It is a great way of obtaining a large variety of fabric from a particular range without having to buy a fat or long quarter of 40 different fabrics!

 Layer Cakes and Charm Packs are both pre-cut squares.
-Layer Cakes contain 42 x 10" squares of either a range or a colourway.
-A Charm Pack contains 5" squares – usually packs contain 42 squares but some do vary.
+Layer Cakes contain 42 x 10in squares of either a range or a colourway.
+A Charm Pack contains 5in squares – usually packs contain 42 squares but some do vary.
 Again, these are great pre-cuts that allow you to have a huge selection of a range and there are many patterns and books on the market that can show you exactly what to do with them.
-If you are a begininer then just by buying a few charm packs and sewing them in rows and then joining the rows makes an excellent starting point to making a quilt.
+If you are a beginner then just by buying a few charm packs and sewing them in rows and then joining the rows makes an excellent starting point to making a quilt.